 - Applicable to all populations:

 - Screening, Brief Intervention, and Referral to Treatment (SBIRT) model

 - Motivational Interviewing

 - Seeking Safety

 Quality and Other Reporting

 Centers must address continuous quality improvement and reporting components of the CCBHC model.
-Two key components of continuous quality improvement are:

 A written continuous quality improvement (CQI) plan should include the establishment of fidelity checkpoints for overall CCBHC adherence to CCBHC criteria, as well as adherence to EBP protocols.
 This plan also should identify dedicated quality staff and processes to address quality findings.
 Centers are expected to build consumer participation into the CQI process that will include consumers in a meaningful way as remediation strategies are developed.

 Organizations must include meaningful consumer participation in governing bodies of the organization.
 If a center has a governing board membership that is dictated by a local or county government, it is recommended that an alternative advisory board with more than 50 percent consumer participation is created to implement a continual feedback loop of service quality and delivery.
 This should be representative of the diversity of populations served, as well as include consumer (adult and youth) and family input.